 Since the start of the pandemic, no less than five past Codex T50 speakers have applied their technology to this crisis.
 Robert Hariri, CEO, Celularity, is examining Natural Killer (NK) Cell Therapy, a form of white blood cells derived from placental stem cells, that fight cancer and viral infections.
 Ken Mulvany, Chairman, BenevolentAI, which uses AI and machine learning to transform the way medicines are discovered and developed, identified baricitinib this year as a potential treatment for COVID-19.
 Gordon Sanghera, CEO of Oxford Nanopore, developed one of the world’s fastest coronavirus tests, helping to break chains of transmission quickly and safely.
 Additionally, Gareth Davies, a medical physicist by training, demonstrated the importance of Vitamin D in preventing severe coronavirus infection.

-Codex is proud to join forces with Swinburne University of Technology (Swinburne) to host the next T50 conference in Melbourne at the spectacular State Library of Victoria in May 2022.
+Codex is proud to host the next T50 in Melbourne at the spectacular State Library of Victoria in May 2022.

-Rakesh Rawal, CEO, Codex said: “The T50 is an inspirational conference and testament to the power of science and technology as a force for good in society.
-We are looking forward to bringing this conference to Melbourne and hearing from another 50 innovators whose powerful technologies are sure to be applied to solving some of humanities’ biggest problems and to power growth across the world”.
+Rakesh Rawal, CEO, Codex said: “The T50 is an inspirational showcase and testament to the power of science and technology as a force for good in society.
+We are looking forward to bringing this event to Melbourne and hearing from another 50 innovators whose powerful technologies are sure to be applied to solving some of humanities’ biggest problems and to power growth across the world”.

 Technology sectors to be examined will include: